rekalogika/rekalogika.dev/docs/collections/03-behaviors/01-oom.md

 * `offsetGet($key)` (only if `indexBy` is set)
 * `matching($criteria)`

-If a non-safe method is called, Doctrine will still load the entire collection into memory, potentially causing out-of-memory errors.
+All the other methods not listed above are not safe.
+If a non-safe method is called, Doctrine will load the entire collection into memory, potentially causing out-of-memory errors.
 These errors can be very difficult to debug.
-It is hard to catch in CI.
-And it often get triggered in seemingly unrelated parts of the application.
+It is difficult to catch in CI.
+And it often gets triggered in seemingly unrelated parts of the application.

-And it can be all too easy to call the non-safe methods by accident, giving us elusive errors that occur only in production, and never in development environment.
+And it can be all too easy to call the non-safe methods accidentally, giving us elusive errors that occur only in production, and never in the development environment.

 ## Solution